KhronosGroup/glTF/specification/2.0/README.md

 ## Animations

 glTF supports articulated and skinned animation via key frame animations of nodes' transforms.
-Key frame data is stored in buffers and referenced in animations using accessors.
+Key frame data is stored in buffers and referenced in animations using accessors. glTF 2.0 also supports animation of instantiated Morph Targets in a similar fashion.

-> **Note:** glTF 2.0 only supports animating node transforms.
+> **Note:** glTF 2.0 only supports animating node transforms and Morph Targets weights.
 A future version of the specification may support animating arbitrary properties, such as material colors and texture transform matrices.

 > **Note:** glTF 2.0 defines only animation storage, so this specification doesn't define any particular runtime behavior, such as: order of playing, auto-start, loops, mapping of timelines, etc...